patelkb99/cs4641-team36.github.io/README.md

 <img src="images/white.jpg" width = "40"/>

 From these charts, we can see that both the validation loss and validation accuracy peak at the 16th epoch.
 The model is then trained on the full 80% training split over 16 epochs.

+### Improving The Results

+There are several things that could be implemented that might result in an increase in recall or accuracy.
+First, is randomly oversampling the positive samples.
+Since the model prioritizes recall over accuracy, it is more important that a positive sample is labeled as positive than that the model predicts both classes equally.
+With more positive image samples in each of the validation folds, it is more likely a positive image is label correctly.

+The CNN architecture could also improve.
+With more time and experimentation, we potentially could have performed more experimentation with the layers of our model.
+Additionally, if there were more available computational resources, more hyperparameter tuning could occur.
+As previously mentioned, the validation recall continually increased with the training recall.
+The key issue is balancing the recall precision tradeoff.

 # Supervised Learning Models
 ###### Linear Regression, k-Nearest Neighbors, Support Vector Machine, and Neural Network